 , whilst others might not be worth the cost of transporting them.

 Quality of Life

-Ireland is currently rated 8 on the Human Development Index (2016), as it offers a good standard of living.
+(HDI), placing behind Norway only, as it offers a high quality of life.
 The Irish lifestyle, overall, is more relaxed.
 Whilst living in a busy, exciting city like Dublin means there’s lots to do, the Irish attitude is to make sure you enjoy life.
 Work/life balance is valued, and the Irish make sure they play as hard as they work.

 Whether that’s listening to a live band in the pub, or hiking through one of the many national parks is up to you.

 The UK and Ireland are a part of the Common Travel Area

 , this means that UK nationals do not need a visa or any other permits to live, work and study in Ireland.
 You can freely travel between the UK and Ireland and can vote in general elections.
 You will also have access to the public healthcare system.

 , with the Irish version of the NHS, the HSE, available to those with healthcards.
 If you intend to live in Ireland for over a year, you are likely to qualify for a healthcard.
 If you do not have a healthcard yet, there is free or subsidised healthcare

 available.
 Private healthcare is also an available option.